GoogleChrome/developer.chrome.com/site/en/blog/soft-navigations-experiment/index.md

 layout: 'layouts/blog-post.njk'
 title: Experimenting with measuring soft navigations
 description: |
- The Chrome team is working on better measuring so-called soft navigations used by Single Page Applications and a new API is now in origin trial to allow sites to experiment with this too.
+ The Chrome team is working on better measuring so-called soft navigations used by Single Page Applications and a new API is now available to allow sites to experiment with this too.
 authors:
  - tunetheweb
  - yoavweiss
 date: 2023-02-01
-updated: 2023-02-11
+updated: 2023-07-04
 hero: image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/ZJLD5QJvoFcWXkqF8m5P.jpg
 alt: A compass on top of some booklets labeled Field Notes
 tags: